 For the BLF configuration of branch 1, the IP phone configuration must be accessed through local address, for Yealink handsets, this can be obtained by pressing the OK button once.
 On the main screen, click on DssKey tab and choose the BLF type.
 Then, copy and paste the BLF code which was given on the call flow object.
 After this, enter your preferred name and the chosen internal number in "extensions" field.

 The image below shows the result of the configuration.
 Now, it is possible to enable active or passive mode by pressing the BLF key configured on your IP handset.

 To sum it all, all the bookings are managed by the front desk during the opening hours of both restaurants, which can be different between them.
 However, out of the opening hours, all inbound calls should be redirected to the manager mobile phone.
 So, if John is closing the front desk of the restaurant he should dial to 1001 to change the call flow status from active to passive.
 Mary should do the same dialling to 2001.

 The video below will show you a visual representation of the areas covered throughout this knowledge base guide.

 [[title=Adding Call Flow Control]]

-[[description=The call flow control object is a feature which operates as a switch for active/passive selecting, on your inbound calls.
-This object is appropriate for businesses and users who's hours are flexible and are not fixed.]]
+[[description=Call flow control is a switch for active/passive selecting on your inbound calls.
+It's appropriate for businesses who's hours are flexible and are not fixed.]]